timbrinson/FloraCatalog/docs/AUTOMATION_PLAN.md

     ```env
     DATABASE_URL="postgresql://postgres.[PROJ-ID]:[PASSWORD]@aws-0-us-west-2.pooler.supabase.com:6543/postgres"
     ```
-3. If you only provide the URL without the password, the script will interactively prompt you for the password and attempt to connect via the pooler automatically using the IPv4 protocol.
+3. If you only provide the URL without the password, the script will interactively prompt you for the password.

+### 🛑 Authentication Issues?
+If you receive a `password authentication failed` error:
+*   **The Database Password** is NOT your Supabase login password.
+It is the one you set when you first created the project.
+*   If you forgot it, go to **Settings -> Database -> Reset Database Password** in the Supabase Dashboard.
+*   Wait 60 seconds after resetting for the pooler to sync.

 ---

 ## 6. The Build Workflow

 The `scripts/automate_build.js` is an interactive CLI that guides the Admin through the process.

-> **CRITICAL EXECUTION PATH:** Always run the build commands from the **Project Root** (the `FloraCatalog/` folder).
-Do NOT `cd` into the `scripts/` directory.
-The automation logic expects to find `.env`, `data/`, and other script files relative to the current working directory of the root project.

 ### Step-by-Step Flow